neooksigen/product-intelligence/README.md

 [Maintelyd](https://maintelyd.com)'s Global Product Price Discoveries codebase are 2 :
 1. repo [product-intelligence](https://github.com/neooksigen/product-intelligence) : agentic workflow and automation pipeline.
 This is to build and refresh Maintelyd database.
 2. repo [product-intelligence-frontend](https://github.com/neooksigen/product-intelligence-frontend) : front end website and front end agent.
 This is to visualize the data from Maintelyd database, and deploy front end agent where user could ask custom product price analysis to Maintelyd database.
+Both repo 1 and repo 2 will be described together in this README product-intelligence.

 ## Product Price Discoveries Components
 ### 1. Agentic Workflow